JKU-ICG/AOS/AOS Groundstation/README.md

 - Video screen size slider is added.
 It can be changed for the selected drone.

 ### AOS Waypoint Mission Planning
 A waypoint mission planning module (contributed by Patrick Sack) has also been developed.
-In contrast to the autonomous AOS module, it allows interactive waypoint planning on a map and supports planning for single drones as well as swarms - including collision inspection over flight time.
+In contrast to the autonomous AOS module, it allows interactive waypoint planning, grid waypoint planning(manual or automatic) on a map and supports planning for single drones as well as swarms - including collision inspection; over flight time or over mission data (waypoint data(speed of drones and holding time) and collision threshold).
 It runs in your default webbrowser.

+Note: Before start using this module refer to [README](add link).

 - Add waypoints to the map by left click in the map.
 - To move a waypoint to  new positions, you can drag and drop the marker by a left mouse click.